Frequently Asked Questions for Community Organizations

 What is the SiteBank?
 How can I create a profile?

 The SiteBank is an online database to publicize your volunteer opportunities.
-Creating a free listing on the SiteBank is the best way to connect with staff and student leaders from the colleges and universities in our network.
-To create a profile on the SiteBank, register as a community partner.
+Creating a listing on the SiteBank is the best way to connect with staff and student leaders from the colleges and universities in our network.
+To create a profile on the SiteBank, register as a community organization.
 Continue to the “Edit My Listing” page to complete your profile with information about your organization, past work with alternative break groups, and available volunteer opportunities.

 I’m interested in hosting an alternative break.
 How do I get in touch with a program?